mschipperheyn/normalizr-immutable/README.md

 If you do want to maintain entities across reducers, you have to be careful not to reference a reducer through the Proxy that has not been hydrated yet.
 * The Record object is now part of the method signature for Schema.
 Since it's not optional, it shouldn't be an option.
 * added a new option `useMapsForEntityObjects` to the `options` object, which defaults to `false`.
 When `useMapsForEntityObjects` is set to `true`, it will use a Map for the entity objects (e.g. articles).
 When set to `false`, it will use a Record for this.
 See the API description for more info.
+* added a new option `useProxyForResults` to the `options` object, which defaults to `false`.
+When `useProxyForResults` is set to `true`, it will set a Proxy *also* in the result key object or `List`.
+This will allow you to reference the object directly from the result.

 `normalize(json.articles.items, arrayOf(schemas.article),{getState: store.getState,useMapsForEntityObjects: true});`